0xBadawy/Pharmastan/README.md

   <h1 align="center">Pharmacy Management System</h1>

-desktop application whit using .NET framework software to manage paharmacy
+desktop application using .NET framework software to manage pharmacy

-## Main windows in program in order
+## Main windows in a program in order
 - login screen (user and password)
-- expired medicin
+- expired medicine
 - home screen
 - Reports
 - Settings

 ## Main Reports in program
-- list of medicines that exisit in pharmacy
+- list of medicines that exist in pharmacy
 - list of medicines that ran out
 - list of medicines that expired
 - Sales report